-Effie’s War out on CD
+Effie’s War out in large print

 The year is drawing to a close with the release of an unabridged audio/CD of Effie’s War by Whole Story Audio Books.
 There is a tremendous reading by David Monteath and you can hear an extract here – https://www.amazon.co.uk/dp/B07KRGKRFZ/ref=dp_bookdesc_audio

 Effie has kept me busy during the summer and autumn with book launch events, readings and signings and it’s great to finish 2018 with the publication of this audio version.

 A hardback copy of Casting Off in Norwegian arrived in the post during the autumn following the publication of the title by Cappelen Damm under the title Perler på en snor, which translates as A String of Pearls.
 There is also an ebook version.
 The book has already generated some good reviews in Norway and I particularly like this reader’s analysis:

 “I have laughed out loud.
 I have cried.
 I have shaken my head.
 I have pondered and philosophised about life.
 I have admired the optimism and creativity of the residents.
 I have simply fallen in love with them.
 This is a hilarious book with a serious undertone.
 I recommend it wholeheartedly!”